SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 ecosystems to emerge and represent a well-functioning, trustworthy basis for data-based innovation.

-The summit was overshadowed by [Scaleway's visible exit from Gaia-X](https://www.theregister.com/2021/11/19/scaleway_gaia_x/).
+The summit was a bit overshadowed by [Scaleway's visible exit from Gaia-X](https://www.theregister.com/2021/11/19/scaleway_gaia_x/).
 Scaleway expressed disappointment with the slow progress and believes that the broad involvement of the hyperscalers is the reason for this and that there is a risk for the project to develop in the wrong direction and that in the end,